Technicolor Powers a State-of-the-art Post Production Complex with Avid

 “Paramount Studios has never had a complete post production facility,” Russell concludes.
 “It was exciting to talk with [Paramount Film Group president] Adam Goodman two and a half years ago regarding the possibility that they might open a full-scale post facility.
 At the time, he asked me, ‘If we build it, will you come?’—right out of Field of Dreams!
 I replied, ‘If it's done right, I would absolutely consider it.’
 With Avid System 5, Pro Tools, and a fully integrated digital workflow, it was certainly done right; Technicolor has built a world-class post facility.”

-Build a new state-of-the-art digital sound facility, with fully integrated audio and video systems, to help sync and streamline numerous high-profile post and broadcast production workflows and keep the studio on the leading edge.
+Build a new state-of-the-art digital sound facility, with fully integrated broadcast production workflows to keep Technicolor on the leading edge in a competitive market.